voxel51/fiftyone/docs/source/integrations/cvat.rst

 Editing frame-level label tracks
 --------------------------------

-You can also edit existing frame-level labels of video datasets using the CVAT backend.
+You can also edit existing frame-level labels of video datasets in CVAT.

 .. note::